What is the difference between IPSS, DPMI Plus, FMS, and the Independent Practicum?

-Training: Each of the three weeks has a different set of deliverables that pertain to the type of work done that week.
-All students that wish to receive a certificate of completion for the DPMI program are required to submit a comprehensive development philosophy statement that reflects on themes and concepts discussed during the three week training.
+Training: Each week has a different set of deliverables that pertain to the type of work done that week.
+All students that wish to receive a certificate of completion for the DPMI program are required to submit a comprehensive development philosophy statement (waived for trainings abroad) that reflects on themes and concepts discussed during the three week training.
 Projects are reviewed on a pass-fail basis.

 Field Course: Students should propose a deliverable(s) equivalent to roughly 270 hours (6-unit; half for MPA-IEM students in 3-unit course) of work for the DPMI Plus course by the third week of their internship.
 These deliverables should relate to the skills presented during the DPMI training (or in the DPP curriculum) and might include an indicator plan, core competency matrix, partnership strategy matrix, baseline survey, logical framework analysis, etc. Students will also need to complete a cover sheet for each deliverable and one case study report that includes a 1-2 page reflection.
 There is no program fee for the DPMI Plus field course, however, regular tuition fees apply.

 The IPSS program includes five optional 1-unit professional skills workshops in January followed by a 6-unit capstone course from February-August.
+Students can earn an additional 1 unit in January through a consulting directed study with Dr. Beryl Levinger making 6 units in January possible.
 IPSS professional skills workshops are open to all MIIS students, but spots are reserved for IPSS fellows.
 The IPSS field course includes an applied project, reflection paper, and taped presentation.
 Letter grades are assigned for the IPSS field course, but January workshops are evaluated on a Pass/Fail basis.
 There is not program fee for the January workshops, however regular tuition rates apply.

 Field Program: Frontier Market Scouts field placements are for 2-12 months.
 Field placements start around July and February each year.
 MIIS students may take the training and complete the field program in a subsequent semester if approved by FMS team.

 5) How much peer support and pre-departure preparation would I like to have prior to starting my professional service assignment?